Rishu5kumar/Azure-Documentation/Day_23.md

 ### Dockerfile
 - **What It Is:** A Dockerfile is a text file with instructions on how to build a Docker image, like a recipe card for creating a container.
 - **Why Use It:** Automates the process of creating Docker images.
+- **How it works:** Contains instructions like base image selection, software installation, and file copying.
+Docker reads these instructions to build the image.

+**Example:**
+- **Baking a Cake:** A Dockerfile is like a recipe card that lists ingredients and steps.
+Following it always results in the same cake, just as using the same Dockerfile always creates the same container.

 **Basic Structure:**
 1. **Start with a Base Image:** `FROM ubuntu:20.04`